Library Board Statement:

 Community Rooms: Use and Reservations.

 Library meetings receive first consideration in scheduling all events.
 In event of conflict, secondary preference is given to meetings which are free and open to public, or at Library Director’s discretion.
-No Saturday afternoon, Sunday or holiday meetings will be scheduled.
-Meetings that will go past the library's closing time may be scheduled, but outside doors will be locked at closing time.
+No Friday evening, Saturday afternoon, Sunday or holiday meetings will be scheduled that are not library-related.
+Meetings that will go past the library’s closing time may be scheduled, but outside doors will be locked at closing time.
 No keys will be given for meeting room participants to lock up the building themselves.

 The library’s Meeting Room and Board Room may be reserved ahead of time by groups up to 60 persons (Meeting Room) and up to 8 persons (Board Room) for $20 deposit.
 Alternate deposits may be granted by the Library Director for State-sponsored groups.
 Check with Library Director at time of reservation.
 Groups must be civic, cultural and educational in nature and appropriate to facilities.
 Personal social gatherings that per etiquette should be issued a written invitation such as a reception or party are not allowed.
 Reservations are made by filling out form at Circulation Desk.
 This form must be initialed, signed and dated by a responsible person who will be in attendance at the meeting.
 These rooms may be available for drop-in use, with an alternate deposit such as keys or driver’s license left at the front desk to ensure the rooms are left as they were found.
 However, it is highly suggested that reservations are made in advance to be sure the room is available.